|Nutrition Facts (per serving)|

 |Total Carbohydrate 16g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Since these are meatless-if using vegetable broth instead of chicken broth-they would be perfect for Lenten meals or for wigilia, also known as Christmas Eve supper, or fit for an ovo-lacto vegetarian.
+Since these are meatless-if using vegetable broth instead of chicken broth-they would be perfect for Lenten meals or for wigilia, also known as Christmas Eve supper, and fit for an ovo-lacto vegetarian.
 If you have any leftover filling, it freezes well.